eminesenaa/eminesenaa/README.md

 <h1 align="center">Hi, I'm Sena 👩🏻‍💻 </h1>
-<h3 align="center">I'm a third-year computer engineering student exploring the fields of data science, simulation, and mobile app development.
-I'm passionate about learning new technologies and applying them to practical projects.
-My objective is to deepen my knowledge in these areas and contribute to impactful projects that make a difference.</h3>
+<h3 align="center">I am a third-year computer engineering student passionate about learning new technologies and applying them to practical projects.
+My objective is to deepen my knowledge in these areas and contribute to impactful projects that make a difference.</h3> <br>

 - 🔭 I’m currently working on **Data Science and Mobile Development.**

-- 🌱 I’m currently learning **to develop simulations using Unreal Engine.**
+- 🌱 I’m currently learning **simulation development using Unreal Engine.**

 <h3 align="left">Languages and Tools:</h3>